- Bill to encourage innovation in schools

 - District works on marketing plan

-- > Oct 7, 5:35 AM: Challenges public school districts face today in attracting more students include private school options, open enrollment from other districts in the area as well as an increase in the number of families choosing to homeschool their
+- > Oct 7, 5:35 AM: Challenges public school districts face today in attracting more students include private school options, open enrollment from other districts in the area as well as an increase in the number of families choosing to

 - Bringing innovative ideas into N.D. schools

 - > Aug 31, 5:27 AM: Ted Dintersmith has spent his whole life as a venture capitalist, backing top entrepreneurs.
-He now spends his time advocating for education reform and, this week, will make stops across North Dakota showing a film he produced to
+He now spends his time advocating for education reform and, this week, will make stops across North Dakota showing a film he

 - North Dakota prepares to develop plans under sweeping education act